cockroachdb/docs/v21.2/vectorized-execution.md

 To see if CockroachDB will use the vectorized execution engine for a query, run a simple [`EXPLAIN`](explain.html) statement on the query.
 If `vectorize` is `true`, the query will be executed with the vectorized engine.
 If it is `false`, the row-oriented execution engine is used instead.
 {{site.data.alerts.end}}

-### Setting the row threshold for vectorized execution
+### Set the row threshold for vectorized execution

 The efficiency of vectorized execution increases with the number of rows processed.
 If you are querying a table with a small number of rows, it is more efficient to use row-oriented execution.